zuvbruuv/Luna-Interface-Suite/Documentation.md

 #### Luna Icons
 Luna Uses Custom Icons so u do not have to find ans upload your own!
-We have 2 sources ; [Lucide](https://lucide.dev) and Material (Docs For Material Is Coming Soon) Simply grab the name of your icon and paste it into the icon parameter.
+We have 2 sources ; [Lucide](https://lucide.dev) and [Material](https://fonts.google.com/icons?icon.query=home&icon.set=Material+Icons&icon.style=Sharp)
+Simply grab the name of your icon and paste it into the icon parameter.
+If you're using Lucide, replace spaces with dashes (-) and if you're on Material, replace spaces with underscores (_)
 Make sure to change ImageSource to the source you're using.

 #### Creating A Tab
 This will show u how to create the instance of a tab.
 I reccomend storing them in a table but it is fine for the docs.